 The American Bar Association’s 2019 Legal Technology Survey Report showed that 26% of the law firms participating in the survey had experienced a security breach in the last year.
 These incidents included cyberattacks, malware infection, but also lost or stolen company devices.
 The consequences were financial losses stemming from repair costs, loss of billable hours, or the need to replace hardware, but also the destruction or loss of files and the need to notify the authorities and clients of a data breach.

-The legal liabilities of data breaches are also increasing: a new wave of data protection regulations such as the EU’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) apply not only to specialized fields but to most organisations collecting and processing sensitive information.
+The legal liabilities of data breaches are also increasing: a new wave of data protection regulations such as the EU’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) apply not only to specialized fields but to most organizations collecting and processing sensitive information.
 Companies that fail to protect their clients’ and employees’ personal data face steep fines and reputational damage.

 Data breaches happen not only because of malicious outsiders but also because of employee negligence.
 This is particularly problematic for law firms because many of their employees handle sensitive data on a daily basis when they review cases and provide legal advice.